9991426/gogossip/README.md

 #### pushpull

-Use the "pull-pull" gossip algorithm.
+Use the "push-pull" gossip algorithm.
 In each round, each infected node attempts to infect one random node.
 Then, each susceptible node attempts to retrieve infection from one random node.